Here I am trying to explain you, how to download PDF files automatically in Firefox using Selenium WebDriver.

 Except for Firefox's built-in PDF viewer, there might be other third party plugins preventing Firefox from downloading PDFs automatically.
 If a machine has Adobe Reader installed, then default PDF viewing setting in Firefox might have been set to Adobe Acrobat without notice.To avoid previewing PDFs with those plugins, two more

-is a key that holds the minimum allowed version number that Adobe Acrobat is allowed to launch.
+about:config entries need to be configured when starting WebDriver instance.plugin.scan.plid.allneeds to befalse, so that Firefox won't scan and load plugins.plugin.scan.Acrobatis a key that holds the minimum allowed version number that Adobe Acrobat is allowed to launch.
 Setting it to a number larger than currently installed Adobe Acrobat version should do the trick.

 1: profile["plugin.scan.plid.all"] = false